m-ld/m-ld-react-demo/Analysis.md

 query results.
 This interface is convenient to use in any web framework or library, including React, Angular, and the Web Components ecosystem.

-For the purposes of this document, we name this query language "xQL", where "x" is meant to be a placeholder.
-It is expected that this language will merge with [json-rql](https://json-rql.org/) eventually, but for now it will be considered as its own specification with its own (temporary) name.

-The language is specified below with some precision.
-Bear in mind, however, that this is a draft for analysis purposes and subject to change during implementation.

-Goals:

-- Readability
-- Composability
-- Type safety

-Inspiration:

-- GraphQL
-- SPARQL
-- Datomic Pull
-- JSON-LD and JSON-LD Framing

-Things that are true:

-- An xQL query is a "JSON object" (that is, an object which can be validly represented as JSON), and more specifically a valid JSON-LD document.
-However, it is not itself terribly useful as a source of data.
-This is akin to JSON-LD frames, which are valid JSON-LD documents, but are most useful used as frames, not as sources of data.

-- Objects within an xQL query may contain several keys which begin with `@` which are keywords not defined by JSON-LD but defined by xQL ("xQL keywords").
-  These keys and their values are ignored by JSON-LD processors.

-- An xQL query is applied to a JSON-LD-compatible data source, such as a JSON-LD document or any RDF graph or dataset.

-- The _result_ of a query is always a valid JSON-LD document.
-When interpreted as a JSON-LD document by a JSON-LD processor, the document describes a set of facts (triples) which is a subset of the facts in the original, queried data source.

-- The result of a query always has the same structure as the query itself.
-More
-  specifically:
+#### Queries

+First, let's look at the form of xQL queries and the data they return.
+An xQL query takes the form of a kind of JSON-LD document, much like JSON-LD Frames do.
-  - An object in the query corresponds to an object in the result with the same keys.

-  - An array in the query corresponds to [TK]
+The _result_ of a query always has the same structure as the query itself: an object in the query corresponds to an object in the result with the same keys, and an array in the query corresponds to an array in the result.

-- TK more

-#### Notable differences from related languages

-GraphQL:

-- ✅ Recursive, composable query structure
-- ✅ Results which match the structure of the query
-- ❌ GraphQL has a novel string representation; xQL is a subset of JSON, and generally represented as object literals rather than a string.
-- ❌ GraphQL schemas begin with a root `Query` node where are queries begin; xQL queries match over the entire set of data.

-#### Examples
+xQL defines certain keys with special meaning, beginning with `@`, just like JSON-LD itself does.
+When these keys appear in queries, they also appear in results, because the structures must match.
+Importantly, because these keywords are not defined by JSON-LD, these key-value pairs are ignored entirely by JSON-LD processors.
+This supports an important principle of xQL's design:

+**The result of any xQL query is a valid JSON-LD document describing a subset of the original data.** That is, the results of two queries run against the same graph will never appear to "disagree".
+While in some query languages, the meaning of query results depends on an understanding of the query that found them ("The name is 'Luke Skywalker'"), xQL results carry their full context and can be understood in isolation ("The SWAPI-name of `https://swapi.dev/api/people/1/` is 'Luke Skywalker'").
+Results can be transported, cached, and merged with other results and always remain a correct subset of the information in the original data source.

-For our examples, we'll use the data offered by [SWAPI](https://swapi.dev/), the Star Wars API.
+Let's illustrate with some examples.
+We'll use the data offered by [SWAPI](https://swapi.dev/), the Star Wars API.
 This API offers a rich set of data in a JSON format which is easily read as JSON-LD by attaching a context to each resource.

 The context: